codewithkyle/notifyjs/README.md

 # Notify.js
 Notify.js is a utility library helping to manage simple [snackbar notifications](https://material.io/develop/web/components/snackbars/).
-Checkout the demo to see the library in action.
+Checkout the [live demo]() to see the library in action.

 ## Installation